scijs/ndarray-fft/README.md

 **Note** This code is fastest when the components of the shapes arrays are all powers of two.
 For non-power of two shapes, Bluestein's fft is used which is somewhat slower.

+**Note2** The inverse FFT is scaled by 1/N, forward FFT is unnormalized.

 # Credits
 (c) 2013 Mikola Lysenko.
 MIT License.